stonepros/stone/doc/install/get-packages.rst

 ~~~~~~~~~~~~

 We automatically build Ubuntu packages for current development branches in the
-Ceph source code repository.
+Stone source code repository.
 These packages are intended for developers and QA
 only.

 Add the package repository to your system's list of APT sources, but